CEA-MetroCarac/fitspy/doc/dev_guide/dev_notes.rst

 TODO Opti:
     - [ ] MULTIPROC BASELINE via apply_model ?
     - [ ] Useless calls to apply_model at start ? `settings_controller.py > apply_model(self, fit_model)`_
-    - [ ] Optimize plotting by using setxdata and setydata instead of replotting the whole figure
+    - [ ] Optimize plotting (setxdata and setydata instead of replotting the whole figure ?)

 TODO Others:
+    - [ ] Defaults values for peaks (and maybe more) may be irrelevant depending on data's nature
     - [ ] Inconsitencies in args names fnames vs files
     - [ ] Explicit types in functions might be useful for maintainers(e.g. `def func(arg: type) -> type:`)
     - [ ] Change peak table colum _vary to _fixed